Pégases: Format

-The Person of the Year and the Honorary Award are given to individuals rather than for games and their studios.
-The Honorary Award is given to pay tribute to the recipient's entire outstanding career.
-The two individual awards as well as the award for Best Student Video Game are decided by the Steering Committee rather than the Academy as a whole.
+The Pégase for "Person of the Year" and the "Honorary Award" are presented to individuals for their contributions to the industry; the Honorary Award being bestowed to pay tribute to the entire career of a highly accomplished professional for example.
+The recipients of these two individual recognitions are decided by the Steering Committee specifically rather than the Academy as a whole.